 That the Wrekin Forest is home to all three British Woodpecker species mightn’t seem particularly noteworthy but sightings of at least one of these predominantly woodland specialists are becoming vanishingly rare.
 In fact, The Wrekin is one of only a few Shropshire locations where our native trio can still be seen but establishing visual and aural contact with all three will require some knowledge of their movements, a little patience and a large slice of luck…

 Woodpeckers spend a great deal of their time clinging to trees, a pursuit for which they are well adapted.
-Stiff tail feathers (used as a prop), three-toed claws (two pointing forward, and one back), and long tongues (capable of probing deep into crevices and fissures for insect food) all aid their largely sedentary activities.
+Stiff tail feathers (used as a prop), four-toed claws (two pointing forward, and two back), and long tongues (capable of probing deep into crevices and fissures for insect food) all aid their largely sedentary activities.
 Yet, while these birds might not move very far, the lives of each of our trio are subtly different enough to make scanning all areas above and below the canopy necessary.

 The Green Woodpecker is the largest of our native species and, contrary to the previous paragraph, spends much of its adult life hunting for food on the ground, seeking out anthills in short grassy areas.
 Although its vivid green plumage and bright yellow rump are striking enough, it’s the liquid call of this bird that is most likely to grab your initial attention.
 Beginning with a ‘kuk-kuk-kuk’ it quickly transforms into a far-carrying ‘laughing’ cry that, in readers of a certain age (i.e. those who can remember Bagpuss), is likely to inspire recollections of Professor Yaffle!
 Green Woodpeckers form strong attachments to specific sites and monogamous pairs will often reuse tree-nesting holes again and again.
 So, if you do happen across their distinctive calls, a return visit may well pay dividends.